JohnProk89/personal-cv/README.md

 # personal-cv
-This is a project showcasing skills I learned after finishing the html-css-bootstrap repository Cheers
+This is a project showcasing skills I learned after finishing the html-css-bootstrap repository.
+Cheers